Hurricane Marco (2020): Central America, Mexico, and Cuba

 In Mexico, an indirect death occurred in Tapachula, Chiapas.
 Despite this, the NHC did not attribute Marco to any deaths in their post-storm report.
 Rainfall totals were as high as 186.4 millimeters (18.64 cm), with the states Veracruz, Oaxaca, and Chiapas worst affected by heavy rains.
-In some municipalities of Chiapas, such as Tapachula, Escuintla and Acacoyagua, there was flooding due to the growth of rivers that come from mountains nearby.
+In some municipalities of Chiapas, such as Tapachula, Escuintla and Acacoyagua, growth of rivers from nearby mountains led to flooding.
+Losses in Mexico and Costa Rica were estimated by Aon to be in the "tens of millions" (USD).